Same-sex marriage in Utah: Domestic partnerships

 In 2005, Utah Senator Greg Bell, a Republican from the 22nd Senate District in Davis County, sponsored legislation (S.B.
 89; "Mutual Dependence Benefits Contract") to provide "for the creation of mutual dependence benefits contracts, which would have allowed two adults, not eligible for marriage, to share certain rights and responsibilities regarding property ownership or health-related matters".
 The bill was unsuccessful.

 Utah State University administrators planned to create a domestic partnership registry in early 2005, but university legal counsel Craig Simper said it might violate the Utah Constitution.
 He said that the marriage amendment required that "no other domestic union may be recognized as a marriage or given the same or substantially equal legal effect."
 He said that the university "does not want to be the test case and does not intend to be the test case".
 University Professor Barry Franklin gathered enough petition signatures on November 20, 2005 to raise the issue of giving domestic partner benefits to university employees, including those in same-sex relationships, at the University Faculty Senate.
 Senate members voted on December 5, 2005 to continue researching the matter.

 Jenny Wilson, a member of the Salt Lake County Council, unsuccessfully sponsored an ordinance in 2005 to provide domestic partner benefits to county government employees, including those who are in same-sex relationships.
 Wilson sponsored a similar ordinance in 2009, which was approved.
-In 2013, the Salt Lake County Council approved of a mutual commitment registry.
+In 2013, the Salt Lake County Council approved a mutual commitment registry.

-Mayor Rocky Anderson signed an executive order in 2005 that provides domestic partner benefits to government employees in Salt Lake City, including those who are in same-sex relationships.
+In 2005, Mayor Rocky Anderson signed an executive order providing domestic partner benefits to city employees in Salt Lake City, including those who are in same-sex relationships.
 The Arizona-based religious legal action group Alliance Defense Fund sued the city, claiming that the order violated the Utah Constitution.
 The American Civil Liberties Union joined the city in defending the order, saying it protected "the right to be free from discrimination based on their relationships and the right to equal compensation for equal work."
+On May 11, 2006, Third District Judge Stephen L. Roth ruled in Norman v.
+Anderson that the domestic partner benefit plan did not violate state law.
+Roth acknowledged the arguments in favor of providing more expansive benefit plans, noting that "as a practical matter single employees may have relationships outside of marriage, whether motivated by family feeling, emotional attachment or practical considerations, which draw on their resources to provide the necessaries of life, including health care".
 The Salt Lake City Council adopted an ordinance in 2008 that provides a mutual commitment registry to "unmarried domestic partners—gay or straight—and to other adults in financially dependent relationships, such as a person caring for an aging parent".

 Members of the school district board of education in Park City adopted a policy in 2011 that provides domestic partner benefits to district employees, including those who are in same-sex relationships.
 The board of education of the Salt Lake City School District adopted a similar policy several months later.